pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/replace-data-value-with-object.md

 Set step 1

-#|en| Let's look at the <i>Replace Data Value with Object</i> refactoring, using an order class as an example.
+#|en| Let's look at the *Replace Data Value with Object*  refactoring, using an order class as an example.

 Select "private String |||customer|||"

 #|en| In this example, the customer in the order class is stored as a string.
-Alternatively, we could create a <code>Customer</code> class and move the other customer data and behaviors to this class.
+Alternatively, we could create a `Customer` class and move the other customer data and behaviors to this class.

 Go to after "Order"